funkyranveer/funkyranveer/README.md

-- 👋 Hi, I’m @funkyranveer
+- 👋 Hi, I’m @funkyranveer , I do yk a bit of Java for Bukkit and Spigot Development.
+- Oh yea I also own ACE Network so check that out @ https://discord.acepvp.cc/ !
 - 📱 Contact: funkyranveer | Discord

   # Current Skills